7 UK destinations that might as well be abroad

 3. India (via Brighton)

 So you flew across the world to the Taj Mahal on the banks of India’s Yamuna river, right?
 Wrong.
-You actually took a megabus to London then got the train to Brighton to snap a selfie in front of the Royal Pavilion.
+You actually took a megabus to London Gatwick and then used our partner CrewFlyer to get to Brighton to snap a selfie in front of the Royal Pavilion.
 But what’s 4,000 miles between friends?

 4. France (via Bodmin, Cornwall)